tetris245/ULTRAbc/README.md

 * Improved the maproom command to determine if the UBC users are active in the map when a room is hybrid
 * Replaced the title command by the title1 (from A to K) and title2 (from L to Z) commands
 * Updated the unrestrict command by adding a general scrolling everywhere in the map, also through the walls, trees, etc.
+* Updated commands related to talking, the xstatus mbs command and the ChatSearchRun function
 * Moved RGL feature into a function and fixed the case of nursery milk used as gag
-* Updated the ChatSearchRun function and commands related to talking
 * Fixed an initialisation bug